Founded Mar 2023 · AI lab · Now part of SpaceX (Nasdaq: SPCX) since Feb 2026

 Turbine count.
 The plant initially comprised 27 gas-fired turbines.
 After SELC and the NAACP filed a Clean Air Act Section 304 notice of intent to sue in February 2026, xAI brought six additional turbines online for a total of 33.

 Reported emissions.
-SELC's filings estimate the plant has the potential to emit more than 1,700 tons of NOx per year, which would make it the largest single industrial source of smog-forming pollutants in the greater Memphis area — an area already in non-attainment for federal smog standards.
+SELC's May 2026 preliminary-injunction filing estimates the 33-turbine plant has the potential to emit 2,508 tons of NOx per year — plus 236 tons of fine particulate matter, 837 tons of carbon monoxide, and 25 tons of formaldehyde — which would make it the largest single industrial source of smog-forming pollutants in the greater Memphis area, an area already in non-attainment for federal smog standards (the American Lung Association graded both DeSoto County, MS and Shelby County, TN an “F” for ozone).
+In January 2026 the EPA confirmed that large methane gas turbines of this class require construction and operating permits.

 The page treats the Southaven Clean Air Act dispute as a sub-callout within the Memphis Colossus subsection rather than as a standalone /orgs/xai/lawsuits/ section.
 If the docket expands — class-action joinder, state-level enforcement actions, or independent suits over the Tennessee–Mississippi water-quality dimension — promoting the litigation surface to its own per-org page becomes appropriate.